IRS Tax Penalties Can Shut You Down!

 Trust Fund Taxes

-If you have employees, it is essential to prepare and accurate payroll, pay the employees timely, and comply with IRS employment tax rules.
-The IRS is particularly aggressive in enforcing the collection of so-called, Trust fund taxes.
+If you have employees, it is essential to prepare an accurate payroll, pay employees timely, and comply with reporting and payment requirements.
+The IRS is particularly aggressive in enforcing the collection of Trust fund taxes.

 Trust Fund Taxes Include:

 - Federal income taxes that should have been withheld

 - Social security taxes (the employee's share)

 - Medicare taxes (the employee's share)

 To ensure compliance with complex payroll tax rules, it would be a smart move to use a reputable payroll service.
 Screwing up payroll reporting and payment requirements can cost you dearly!